-Mar Yvette’s editorial expertise ranges from print to online, hyper-local to international.
-For four years she was the senior editor of Citysearch, overseeing a team of writers and covering the latest news and trends in dining, nightlife, shopping and entertainment.
-Prior to that, she was the associate editor of Clear Magazine, a luxury fashion and design magazine, as well as a copywriter for clients including GQ, Rolling Stone, Time and The Financial Times.
-She has been an on-air fashion stylist for Style Network’s show “How Do I Look?” and is a featured writer on Huffington Post.
-Mar began her career as a music and pop culture writer for publications such as Black Book, Style, Nylon, Intersection, Soma, Planet, Alternative Press, Filter, Mean Street, Metro Times, Urban Latino and Latina.
+Her editorial expertise ranges from print to online, hyper-local to international.
+For four years she was the senior editor of Citysearch, a national guide with 10+ million monthly users, where she managed a team of writers and covered the latest news and trends in dining, nightlife, fashion and entertainment.
+She was also a featured writer on Huffington Post.
+Prior to that, she was the associate editor of Clear Magazine, a luxury fashion and design magazine, as well as a copywriter for clients including GQ, Rolling Stone and Time.
+Mar began her career as a music and pop culture writer for magazines including Black Book, Style, Nylon, Intersection, Soma, Planet, Alternative Press, Filter, Mean Street, Metro Times, Urban Latino and Latina.

-Born and raised in Los Angeles, Mar has lived around the country but knows LA will always be home.
-When she’s not out on her latest adventure, she can be found eating tacos, playing with pit bulls or watching reruns of “Three’s Company.”
+When she’s not out sharing her latest discoveries, she can be found eating tacos, playing with pit bulls or watching reruns of “Three’s Company.”
 Sometimes all at once.

 :::: MARPOP FAQ ::::